Watch the webinar in full

 Author: Tim Haidar

-Joined by Richard Wilding OBE, professor at Cranfield University school of management, Robin Sundaram, responsible sourcing manager at Nestlé and Julian Burnett, VP global markets at IBM, the panel discussed the power of traceability and the how the retail industry needs to evolve to keep up with consumer expectations.
+Joined by Richard Wilding OBE, professor at Cranfield University school of management, Robin Sundaram, responsible sourcing manager at Nestlé and Julian Burnett, VP global markets at IBM, the panel discussed the power of traceability and how the retail industry needs to evolve to keep up with consumer expectations.

 Consumers do not really care until it goes wrong.”